DOGS DON'T THINK ABOUT THE PAST OR

 Exercise your dog with a vigorous walk prior to leaving for

 work.
 A tired dog is a good dog.
-Confine the dog to one
+Confine the dog in a crate

-or Buster Cubes.
-Hide them around his confinement area
+Kong.
+Hide them around his confinement area so he must

 I don’t mind my dog jumping up on me when I’m in old